 When we talk about design principles, most developers refer to the terms Design Pattern and Design Principles interchangeably.
 However, there is a difference between the two.

 Design Principles are more on suggesting the right and the wrong way of designing a particular system.
 In short, they just denote what to do for a particular problem statement as a solution.

-Design Patterns on the other end represent a reusable solution to commonly occurs problems.
-Design pattern exactly shows how to solve a particular problem in a given design context by suggesting clear methodologies.
+Design Patterns, on the other end, represent a reusable solution to commonly occurs problems.
+The design pattern shows how to solve a particular problem in a given design context by suggesting clear methodologies.

-The difference between Design Principles and Design Patterns lies in one sentence – Desing Principle talks on What part while Design Patterns talk about How part.
+The difference between Design Principles and Design Patterns lies in one sentence – Desing Principle talks about What part while Design Patterns talk about How part.